Aircraft Engine Units

 The convection film cooling blade manufacture technology, the key technology of 4th generation engines, was implemented in the 1970s with CIAM's participation.
 The main trends in the development of aircraft GTE turbines are are turbine inlet gas temperature, design simplification, and number of parts (stages, blades) reduction, ensuring maximum efficiency in the principal conditions, long service life and high reliability.
 CIAM experts conduct work in the relevant areas of turbine gas dynamics; special departments solve top priority thermal, design, and process problems that occur in the development of highly efficient designs and processes of aircraft GTE turbines.
 By the present time, the gas turbine department has established an advance a foundation that enables the development of 5th generation aircraft engine turbines operating under extremely high temperatures.
 Besides that, efforts of meeting long term goals are also underway.

-The combustion chambers of aircraft gas turbine engines are the devices that to the maximum extend define the perfection of the aircraft.
+The combustion chambers of aircraft gas turbine engines are the devices that to the maximum extent define the perfection of an aircraft.
 The development of modern combustion chambers of aircraft engines requires patient research of optimal designs and their extensive experimental refinement.
 The creation of low-emission combustion chambers is the key technology determining the economic and environmental performance of present-day gas turbine engines.
 The combustion chamber department was established in CIAM on 1948 and was headed by Institute Director T. Melkumov.
 Since then, this department has been among the industry leaders.
 The main areas of studies of combustion chambers have been determined by the current trends in the development of new gas turbine engines with enhanced thermal and dynamic performance and operating envelope, technical and environmental characteristics.

 Nozzles and Air Intakes